pichim/PM2_PES_Board_Example/docs/markdown/general_info.md

     <i>Importing Program 2</i>
 </p>

-### Building
+### Building a Program

-Building a program in Mbed Studio involves the process of compiling and linking the source code to create an executable binary file (*.bin file) that can run on the specific microcontroller.
+Building a program in Mbed Studio involves the process of compiling and linking the source code to create an executable binary file (***.bin** file) that can run on the specific microcontroller.
 The build process ensures that the code is translated into machine code compatible with the target platform.
 Once the program is successfully built, the resulting binary file can be loaded onto the microcontroller board to execute the desired functionality.

 In Mbed Studio, there are three build profiles: